-A month or so ago, I saw a post on Instagram from Jordyn Carroll (jrc_theslp) where she talked about the need for more SLPs to discuss what we’re paid.
+A month or so ago, I saw a post on Instagram from Jordyn Carroll (jrc_theslp) where she talked about the need for more SLPs to discuss what we’re paid in our salary.
 I agreed and decided to dig through the archives and share my exact salaries for the first 5 years I was an SLP.

 –Full-time, year-round position